Luke030104/gohan/README.md

 ###### ACCOUNTS
 - **account list**
-  > Prints a list of accounts saved in Gohan
+  > Prints a list of accounts saved in database
 - **account create [name]**
-  > Creates an account and saves it as [name]
+  > Creates an account and saves it as [name] in database
 - **account load [name]**
-  > Loads account named as [name]
+  > Loads account named as [name] in database
 ###### APK
 - **apk download**
   > Downloads the latest game APK from QooApp in the following path : /data/[global|japan]/apk/latest.apk